schemaitat/homepage/content/posts/homepage-setup/index.en.md

 Next, we set up a webhook for our git repository.
 Each time a push happens to the repo we want to start the jenkins pipeline.
 That fully automates the build and deployment process.

 The jenkins webhook is `http://your-domain:8080/github-webhook/`.
-The webhook can be defined in the settings of your source repository:
+The webhook can be defined in the settings of your source repository.

 ![webhook](webhook.png)